 - Failure Montage: Peter's How Do I Shot Web? moment.

-- Family-Unfriendly Death: When Green Goblin throws one of his pumpkin bombs at the bystanders, they get disintegrated into skeletons.
+- Family-Unfriendly Death: When Green Goblin throws one of his pumpkin bombs at the Oscorp board of directors, they get disintegrated into skeletons once it detonates.

 - Famous Last Words: "Don't tell Harry."

 - Flat "What.": By Norman Osborn, upon being told by the board that Oscorp is going to be sold.

 - Foreshadowing: Harry, at the Thanksgiving party: "If I'm lucky, I'll become half of what [my father] is!"